Judicial Papyrus of Turin: The trial

 The papyrus is not a detailed record of court proceedings, but rather a list of the defendants, who were often referred to by a pseudonym such as Mesedsure, meaning "Re hates him", the crimes they were accused of and their sentences.

-It was once thought that the trial itself was carried out under the supervision of Ramesses III, as the document opens with his titulary and he gives the following instructions to the judges:
+It was once thought that Ramesses III survived the initial attack, only to die some time later.
+This is due in part to the Judicial Papyrus of Turin, which preserves a record of the trials of the conspirators, being carried out under his name.
+The document opens with:

-As for the matters which the people-I do not know who-have plotted, go and examine them'.
+[King Usermare'-Meriamun, l.p.h., Son of Re': Ramesses] Ruler of Heliopolis [l.p.h. said]...
+I commissioned the overseer of the treasury Montemtowe; the overseer of the treasury Pefrowe; the standard-bearer Kara; the butler Paibese, the butler Kedendenna; the butler Ba'almahar; the butler Peirswene; the butler Dhutrekhnefer; the king's adjutant Penernute; the clerk Mai; the clerk of the archives Pre'em-hab; the standard-bearer of the infantry Hori; saying 'As for the matters which the people-I do not know who-have plotted, go and examine them'.

+After giving the instructions to the judges, the following outcomes are reported:

 And they went and examined them, and they caused to die by their own hands those whom they caused (so) to die, though [I] do not know [wh]o, [and they] also punished [the] others, though I do not know who.
 But [I] had charged [them strictly], saying: 'Take heed, have a care lest you allow that [somebody] be punished (9) wrongfully [by an official] who is not over him'.

 It is now known that Ramesses III did not survive the attempt on his life, and that the trial was carried out by his successor Ramesses IV in the name of his murdered father.

 The court consisted of twelve judges: Montemtowe and Pefrowe, overseers of the treasury; Kara and Hori, standard-bearers; Paibese, Kedendenna, Ba'almahar, Peirswene, and Dhutrekhnefer, butlers; Penernute, the king's adjudant; and Mai and Pre'em-hab, clerks.
 Over the course of three trials, those who actively participated in the conspiracy and those who aided them were tried before the court, found guilty and punished accordingly.
 Pebekkamen, Mastesuria, Panayboni, Panouk, and Pedua were all placed before the officials of the Court of Examination; they found him guilty; they caused his punishment to overtake him.

 In total, 28 people were executed while 10, including Pentawer, were allowed to take their own lives.
 The text refers to it laconically as:

 They (i.e. the judges) left him in his where he was, he took his own life.

 The fourth and fifth trials concern the punishment of members of the court.
 A further four people, including two of the judges, Paibese and Mai, had their noses and ears cut off, and another was verbally reprimanded, for cavorting with the accused women.
 Hori was also involved but his punishment is not recorded.

+The method of execution is not recorded in the Judicial Papyrus Turin.